 - Incorporating the company

-It is mandatory for new startups or companies to acquire a business registration certificate to start its business activities and to function a business without any legal issues.
-There are several business opportunities that may suit you, they come under your budget and you might be on the path of success soon; so, it is always essential and crucial to go forward by following the proper rules and regulation of the country.
+It is mandatory for new startups or companies to acquire a business registration certificate to start their business activities and to function as a business without any legal issues.
+There are several business opportunities that may suit you, they come under your budget and you might be on the path to success soon; so, it is always essential and crucial to go forward by following the proper rules and regulations of the country.

 Step 1: Applying for DIN or Director Identification Number

 - Visit the official website of MCA and create an account to start the registration process.
-Download the appropriate application form, fill the form with all needed details and submit it.
+Download the appropriate application form, fill out a form with all the needed details, and submit it.
 Next, you have to pay the applicable fees for this process.

 - Inform the company once the DIN has been issued.

-- Then, the company should suggest the ROC or Registrar of Corporate about the DIN information.
+- Then, the company should suggest to the ROC or Registrar of Corporate the DIN information.